Note: italicized text

 Later that night Lois Lane is scheduled to fly via Planet helicopter to Metropolis International Airport to greet Air Force One, but on the Planet's helipad she boards the chopper and when the chopper begins takeoff, a light cable is sucked free of its bracket and in the updraft caused by the chopper snags its landing skids, breaks, and plunges the chopper out of control through the helipad's control shed and crashing onto the ledge.
 As police hustle panicking bystanders on the streets below to safety Lois tries to crawl out of the chopper, but the ledge begins to crack and the chopper sags violently toward the street and Lois falls through, hanging on by a seat belt in the air.

 But amid the panic in the streets, Clark Kent emerges from the Planet and notices a yellow rain hat on the sidewalk.
 Upon recognizing it as one Lois was wearing, he sees the stricken chopper, and while those around him run for safey, Clark keeps his head.
-Running to another building down the street, Clark opens his shirt to reveal his emblem and then whirls through a revolving door at light speed and transmutes into Superman - to the awe and confusion of a nearby pimp.
+Running to another building down the street, Clark opens his shirt to reveal his emblem and then whirls through a revolving door at super speed to become effectively invisible and changes into Superman - to the awe and confusion of a nearby pimp.

 Superman jumps into the air, just as Lois lets go of the belt and plunges to the street hundreds of stories below.
 Superman safely catches her and carries her upward.
 The chopper now breaks off the ledge and falls, but Superman safely snags it out of the air with one hand and carries it back to the Planet's helipad.
 When the awe-struck Lois asks who the stranger is, he merely replies, "A friend."

-Watching the news about the stranger, Lex Luthor sees his arrival as a natural challenge, and the criminal warlord vows to destroy all that the stranger represents.
+Watching the news about the stranger, Lex Luthor sees his arrival as a natural challenge, considering that Superman would surely have the inclination and the power to interfere with his scheme, and the criminal mastermind vows to destroy all that the stranger represents.
 Perry White, for his part, makes discovering the red-and-blue stranger the #1 priority of the Planet and sends his entire staff scurrying to find any scrap of information about "this flying whatchamacallit."
 Lois, however, scoops everyone when she gets a note requesting a dinner date at her penthouse from "a friend."

 The dinner date takes place and as part of the interview, Kal-El gives Lois a ride in the sky - a flight that becomes almost a romantic dance as the two begin falling in love.
 Kal-El returns Lois to her apartment and the two bid reluctant goodbye.
 Lois quietly dubs him a true super man - and uses the term to identify the stranger in her subsequent front-page story.
 Luthor reads it and remembers a scientific theory; Superman's homeworld would be of a molecular construction that would be affected by the unique radiation of a yellow sun, and that meteors from Krypton upon landing on Earth would be affected to the point of emitting a radiation that would affect only Kryptonians.
 Such a meteorite was found in Addis Ababa, Ethiopia.
 Miss Tessmacher is skeptical, as even with "the rock," Superman could see them coming from a mile away.
 But the interview hints at another weakness: Superman has difficulty seeing through lead.
 With their plan in place, they plan a trip to Ethiopia.